cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/configure-dns.md

 ### 3. Subdomain redirection

-### Important

-This method will not work if you are serving content with SSL and only works for HTTP traffic (eg. not TCP/UDP).

 This method creates a 301 permanent redirect to a specified subdomain for all root domain traffic.

 1. Create a DNS forward of example.com to www.example.com.
-2. Create a CNAME record with value www to the Cloud 66 hostname.
+2. Create a CNAME record with value `www` pointed at the Cloud 66 hostname.

+### Important
+<div class="notice notice-warning"><p>This method will not work if you are serving content with SSL and only works for HTTP traffic (i.e. not TCP/UDP or other protocols).</a></div>